RobRendell/gTove/README.md

 * When editing minis, user can move/zoom the circle selecting cropped top-down mini image.
 * Warn if GM tries to set Fog of War on maps with no grid.
 * Show editable name labels on minis.
+* Duplicate mini that's on the tabletop N times (default 1).
+New minis are named with numbers based off the original such as "Goblin 2", "Goblin 3" etc. (and the original mini is also given a number if it doesn't have one already).

 ## Plans/TODO